trefx/trefx.github.io/pages/federated-analytics.md

 Researchers can apply to access and analyse the data using computer programs they develop.
 While TREs are secure, organisations must still follow legal requirements when sending data to a TRE.

+{% include image.html file="/assets/img/tre.png" caption="Figure 1.
+An approved researcher interacts with a Trusted Research Environment securely for computational analysis of sensitive health data." alt="A researcher passes safety checks to access a TRE.
+Secure file transfer of data from institutions with safety checks." max-width="10" %}

 ## The Five Safes – what are they and why are they important? {#fivesafes}

 Health data contains personal and sensitive information about people.
 When this data is used for research, it's crucial to handle it safely, even if it has been made anonymous.
 This way, we can all benefit from important research findings while respecting individuals' privacy.
 To ensure safe data usage, a framework called the Five Safes has been introduced.